candidatoVien/Multi-page-App/portfolio_app/README.md

 This project is for educational and portfolio purposes.

-💫 Inspirational Quote
+💫 Inspirational Quote💫
 "The only way to do great work is to love what you do."
 — Steve Jobs
-⭐ Thank you for visiting my portfolio!
+🍷 Thank you for visiting my portfolio!
-⭐Created by Vien Adah O. Candidato | BSCS-3A | 2026
+🍷 Created by Vien Adah O. Candidato | BSCS-3A | 2026